crazyworm04/JSONSurveyData/README.md

 # JSONSurveyData #
 Java class and Junit test for accepting and handling JSON data from a survey Created using eclipse IDE, Download into workspaces.
+Includes four external JAR FILES for accessing JSON Java libraries (configure to build path of project).

 https://gitlab.com/futureCodersSE/KnowledgeBase/issues/9